-- Pygmy marmoset is monogamous (have one mate at a time) in nature and both the male and female mates have long-lasting relationships.
+- The pygmy marmoset is monogamous (have one mate at a time) in nature and both the male and female mates have long-lasting relationships.

-- Females reproduce twice a year and have 135 to 145 days gestation period.
+- Females reproduce twice a year and have a 135 to 145 days gestation period.

-- They usually give birth twins (about 80% of all the births).
+- They usually give birth to twins (about 80% of all births).

 - The infants are fed by the mother milk and are weaned after about 8 weeks (2 months) of their lives.

-- All the group members share the responsibility of the taking care of the infants.
+- All the group members share the responsibility of taking care of the infants.

 - The younger ones usually stay in their groups for about two successive birth cycles.

-- The female individuals become sexually mature at the average age of 1 year and 8 months (684 days) while the males individuals at 1 year 7 months (638 days).
+- The female individuals become sexually mature at the average age of 1 year and 8 months (684 days) while the male individuals at 1 year 7 months (638 days).